jemmings-git/pyrite_analysis/README.md

 # TO CHECK - all cases of setwd
 - check stats.R is fully operational
 - double check all datasets (just plot in excel)
+- check mentions of fig XX in code
+- check all instances of setwd